codrcodz/osp-vm/README.md

       name: test                 # Name of the Instance
       image: hadoop              # Name or ID of the Image
       key_name: test_key         # User Key Pair
-      flavor: 101                # Instance Flavor
+      flavor: m1.tiny            # Instance Flavor
-      region_name: region1       # What Region
+      region_name: "RegionOne"   # What Region
-      availability_zone: zone1   # What zone to use
+      availability_zone: nova    # What zone to use
+      state: present             # If the VM is there
+      network: public            # What network to be in
-      security_groups: hadoop    # What security group to use
+      security_groups: default   # What security group to use
       auto_ip: yes               # Auto give the instance a floating IP

     other_vm: